 Peakto: the best tool for annotating your images

-2.2 Annotating your images
+2.2 Annotating your images and videos

 While Peakto gives you access to the metadata and annotations present in the underlying catalogs or files, you can also add your custom annotations.